 In 1968, Whitney Young Jr., President of the Urban League, was invited to address the American Institute of Architects (AIA) national convention.
 1968 was a time when the nation's cities had broken out into violent spasms of armed rebellion over a lack of access to economic opportunity and discriminatory housing practices, among other turmoil facing society - particularly urban communities.
 Mr. Young had an important message for the profession of architecture.
 He believed in the profession's potential to make a positive difference in the lives of the marginalized and disenfranchised.
 Young's speech is just as relevant today as it was in 1968.

-Led by BAC NOMAS (National Organization of Minority Architects) students, please join us along with special guests from Prellwitz Chilinski Associates, Inc. (PCA), and the Urban League of Eastern Massachusetts (ULEM) for a reading of excerpts of the speech and reflections on where we are, what we envision for a future of inclusion and diversity in the profession, and a reflection on the legacy and vision for the future.
+Led by BAC NOMAS (National Organization of Minority Architects) students, please join us along with special guests from Prellwitz Chilinski Associates, Inc. (PCA), the Urban League of Eastern Massachusetts (ULEM), James Hills of SPARK FM, JavawithJimmy, and Councilman Ernest Brooks II of Jackson, TN for a reading of excerpts of the speech and reflections on where we are, what we envision for a future of inclusion and diversity in the profession, and a reflection on the legacy and vision for the future.

 1. BAC University Partnership in Pakistan